 02 Jul · Surprisingly easy connections to get from Sintra to Évora.
 In order to forget the horrible family of six who made so much noise on a two-hour bus ride, I went for lunch as fast as I could.
 Did I blow most of my daily food allowance on lunch?
 Yes.
 Did that roasted lamb & red wine make me feel like a new person?
 Yes.
 The first bit of hot weather made the afternoon impossible to go out, but hey, it’s July in the Alentejo.
 I’d save most of the footwork for early tomorrow morning.

-03 Jul · After wrapping up Évora & having a fantastic lunch, I had about two hours to wait for my bus.
-Perfect to sit in the hotel with a huge table to work from.
+03 Jul · After wrapping up Évora & having a fantastic lunch, I had about two hours to wait for my bus; perfect to sit at the hotel with a huge table to work from.
 Correcting maps until the last minute, I barely made it to the station in time for that l–o–n–g bus ride to Lagos.
-Really love the staff at the Marina Río hotel… the receptionist even gave me a bunch of restaurant suggestions to check out.
-It’s always nice to have a friendly welcome but even better when people give genuine help & show that they care about what we do.
+I adore the staff at the Marina Río hotel —always have— & the receptionist even gave me a bunch of restaurant suggestions to check out without having to ask.
+It’s nice to have a friendly welcome but even better when people give genuine help & show that they care about what we do.

 04 Jul · No doubt about it, Lagos gets flooded with tourists during summer.
 But there are still locals running the shops as well as sections of the city that many visitors don’t seem to discover.
 There was a certain vibe that made me switch my original plan to eat lunch in Salema… I zoomed over & back to Lagos as soon as work was done.
 Oh yeah, & shopped for edible goodies at the supermarket to bring home!